All places for Work Experience/Community Service 2019/2020 are reserved for students who are existing Junior Members of the DSPCA.

-If you are not member but would like to apply for a place please become a Junior Member by signing up here Junior Members.
+If you are not already a member or your membership has lapsed but would like to book a place, please become a Junior Member by signing up here Junior Members.

 ***Please Note: Check that the weeks you are looking for are available before you sign up as a Junior Member to avoid disappointment.